Why This Matters

 - ACE inhibitor that blocks conversion of angiotensin I to angiotensin II, reducing vasoconstriction and aldosterone secretion

-- Dry cough is the hallmark side effect—caused by bradykinin accumulation; switch to ARB if intolerable
+- Dry cough is the hallmark side effect, caused by bradykinin accumulation.
+If intolerable, the provider will typically switch to an ARB

-- Hyperkalemia risk requires monitoring potassium levels, especially when combined with potassium-sparing diuretics or in renal impairment
+- Hyperkalemia risk requires monitoring potassium levels, especially when combined with potassium-sparing diuretics or in patients with renal impairment

 Losartan

-- Angiotensin II receptor blocker (ARB) that blocks AT1 receptors directly—achieves similar endpoint as ACE inhibitors without affecting bradykinin
+- Angiotensin II receptor blocker (ARB) that blocks AT1 receptors directly.
+It achieves a similar endpoint as ACE inhibitors without affecting bradykinin

 - Renal protective effects in diabetic nephropathy make it first-line for hypertensive diabetics with proteinuria